 • Baking soda: Be sure this is active as it’s key to the bread baking through properly.

-• Sugar: I use regular sugar here because I like the texture.
+• Sugar: I use regular sugar here because I like the texture it helps to create in the final bread.
 You can use honey or maple syrup here if you prefer.

-• Bananas: Use very ripe bananas for the best flavor.
+• Bananas: Use very ripe with brown spots bananas for the best flavor in the finished banana bread.

 • Strawberries: Use fresh strawberries or frozen ones diced up with kitchen scissors.

-TIP: If desired, you can use ¼ cup butter (or 4 tablespoons) and ¼ cup whole milk yogurt.
+TIP: If desired, you can lower the amount of butter to ¼ cup (or 4 tablespoons) and ¼ cup whole milk yogurt.

 Step-by-Step Instructions

-Here’s a look at the easy process involved in making this recipe.
+Here’s a look at the easy process involved in making this strawberry banana bread recipe.
 For the full recipe, scroll down to the bottom of this post.

-2. Stir together all of the ingredients except the strawberries.
-Gently stir in the strawberries.
+Step 2.
+Stir together all of the ingredients except the strawberries.
+Then, gently stir in the strawberries.

 TIP: Very ripe bananas will work best in this recipe since they will have the best flavor and natural sweetness.